ptrandev/OCRacle/README.md

 The folders and files for this project are as follows:

-docs - Documentation for the project refs - Reference material used for the project, including papers src - Source code test - Test cases
+- docs - Documentation for the project
+- refs - Reference material used for the project, including papers
+- src - Source code
+- test - Test cases
+- screenshots - Screenshots of the application

 ## Installation